-This one was special for me.
+This elopement is Copenhagen meets Wes Anderson meets Kinfolk.
 These two are both creative directors who have led amazing teams and worked on some incredible brands.
-They currently take up residence in China, but have lived all over the world—on almost every continent–and yet they decided to have their elopement in Denmark, in the incredible city of Copenhagen.
+From Asia to South America, but have lived all over the world—on almost every continent–and yet they decided to have their elopement in Denmark, in the incredible city of Copenhagen.

 Since they themselves work in a creative field, they had a very specific vision towards their wedding photos.
-Being fans of cinema (and Wes Anderson in particular) they decided they wanted to have photos that were reminiscent of a Wes Anderson film (with a bit of Kinfolk style thrown into the mix).
+Being fans of cinema (and Wes Anderson in particular) they decided they wanted to have photos that were reminiscent of a Wes Anderson film with a bit of Kinfolk’s 2014, mysterious approach to boot.
 For me, this meant keeping it symmetrical, center-weighted, deadpan, and wide-angle…all without losing a cinematic approach.

 While, in theory, it was all pretty straight-forward, it can be hard to be creative when the vision is so narrow.
 This was a really fun challenge for me, and I worked my hardest to capture the essence of their vision while still incorporating a feel that was my own.
 I chose to edit the photos a bit more in my native style, which means the end up with a bit more mood and emotion in them, even if the expressions and poses are more rigid.
 Additionally, there are a lot of 16:9 aspect ratio crops to give it the feel of something on from the Cinema.